tuckerjt07/Angular-IndexedDb/README.md

     setValueCallback Type: Function 'The function to be called to return the retrieved object to'

   updateDataByKey: databaseObject, objectStoreObject, indecesObject, updatedObject

-  Deletes a row from the database by its key value
+      Updates an existing object in the database

       databaseObject Type: Object

         DbName: Type: String 'The name of the database',

         DbVersion: Type: Number 'The current version of the database',

         Db: {} Type: Empty Object 'This is used internally by the project to hold a created database instance'.

         databaseObject is a value template provided under the DatabaseObject value and is meant to be modified in the controller before makeing a call

       objectStoreObject Type: Object

         name: Type: String 'The name of the database',

         keyPath: Type: String 'If you wish to provide the column name for the primary key this is where you enter it'

         autoIncrement: Type: Boolean 'Defaults to false, if set to true the primary key value will be an auto-incrementing int.'

         createdObjectStore: is a value template provided under the ObjectStore value and is meant to be modified in the controller before makeing a call

       indecesObject Type: Array An array of the desired indeces

       {
         name: Type: String 'Name of the index,
         params: {
           unique: Type: Boolean 'Is the index value required to be unique?
 If so true, else false' }
       }

-    keyToDelete Type: Number or String 'The key value of the row to be deleted'
+      updatedObject Type: String, Number, Object 'The object with the updated values to be put into the database'

-  getByKey: databaseObject, objectStoreObject, indecesObject, keyValue, setValueCallback

-    Gets a row from the database by its key value

-    databaseObject Type: Object

-      DbName: Type: String 'The name of the database',

-      DbVersion: Type: Number 'The current version of the database',

-      Db: {} Type: Empty Object 'This is used internally by the project to hold a created database instance'.

-      databaseObject is a value template provided under the DatabaseObject value and is meant to be modified in the controller before makeing a call

-    objectStoreObject Type: Object

-      name: Type: String 'The name of the database',

-      keyPath: Type: String 'If you wish to provide the column name for the primary key this is where you enter it'

-      autoIncrement: Type: Boolean 'Defaults to false, if set to true the primary key value will be an auto-incrementing int.'

-      createdObjectStore: is a value template provided under the ObjectStore value and is meant to be modified in the controller before makeing a call

-    indecesObject Type: Array An array of the desired indeces

-    {
-      name: Type: String 'Name of the index,
-      params: {
-        unique: Type: Boolean 'Is the index value required to be unique?
-If so true, else false' }
-    }